zach348/KB2/DOM_PROFILING_IMPLEMENTATION_PLAN.md

 **Goal**: Activate the new profiling system using the feature flag.

-**Progress Notes**:
-- None

 **Steps**:
 1.  **Modify `modulateDOMTargets`**:
-    -   In `AdaptiveDifficultyManager.swift`, at the top of `modulateDOMTargets`, add the control flow logic.
-    ```swift
-    if config.enableDomSpecificProfiling {
-        // Call the new logic path
-        modulateDOMsWithProfiling(overallPerformanceScore: adaptiveScore)
-    } else {
-        // Call the existing logic path
-        modulateDOMsWithWeightedBudget(...)
-    }
-    ```
-    *Note: The function signatures will need to be aligned to make this clean.*
+    -   Add control flow: if `config.enableDomSpecificProfiling` is true, call `modulateDOMsWithProfiling`; otherwise, call the existing `modulateDOMsWithWeightedBudget`.
 2.  **Integration Testing**:
-    -   Thoroughly test the full gameplay loop with `enableDomSpecificProfiling` set to `true`.
+    -   Thoroughly test the full gameplay loop with the feature flag enabled.
-    -   Use logging to observe the individual adaptation signals for each DOM and verify they are responding logically to performance.
+    -   Use logging to observe and verify the individual adaptation signals.

-**Build & Test**:
--   Build and perform comprehensive integration testing.
--   Compare the feel and behavior of the system with the flag on versus off.

 **Commit Point**:
 -   **Message**: `feat(ADM): Activate and integrate DOM-specific profiling`
--   **Description**: The new DOM-specific profiling and adaptation system is now active when the corresponding feature flag is enabled.
+-   **Description**: The new DOM-specific profiling system is now active when the feature flag is enabled.

 ---